tpaz1/Microservice-monitor/README.md

 ### Deployment Strategy
-For the deployment - I decided to implement the `helm` subchart strategy which is a strategy where you can manage and deploy multiple dependent charts within single `helm chart` - where you can deploy them as a single unit.
+For the deployment - I decided to implement the `Helm` subchart strategy in which you can manage and deploy multiple dependent charts within a single `helm chart` - where you can deploy them as a single unit.
 ```bash
 .
 ├── charts